kiLLeen/DNDM/fs/README.txt

 When the process completes, type "reboot" then select the modified kernel (option 2)

-To build command line utilities and test files: type "gmake"
+To build command line utilities and test files, make sure you are on the minix filesystem, not on a mounted directory, then: type "gmake"